Vancouver road trip itinerary

 Where to Eat in Whistler:

-- Popular patios in Whistler Village are Garibaldi Lift Co and Longhorn Saloon & Grill
+- Popular patios in Whistler Village are Garibaldi Lift Co or Longhorn Saloon & Grill

-- For delicious brunch, check out Stonesedge Kitchen, Elements and/or Brickworks
+- For delicious brunch, check out Stonesedge Kitchen, Elements or Brickworks

-- For something a little different, check out Sushi Village and/or Mongolie Grill
+- Looking something a little different, check out Sushi Village or Mongolie Grill

 - For casual brewpub experience, check out Merlin’s Bar & Grill, Amsterdam Pub, Dubh Linn Gate Irish